 With a trustworthy energy supplier, you can save hundreds, and sometimes thousands, on an annual basis.
 You don’t have to keep your heat low in the winter months for lower bills; all you have to do is double-check whether your current supplier is worth it, or whether you need to look for an alternative.

 Here’s Why You Should Always Check The Reliability Of Your Energy Supplier

 Double-checking whether your current supplier is your best option comes down to what deals your supplier offers you, compared to other deals.
 Residential homes should always pay less than commercial offices when it comes to energy plans.
-Browse different suppliers online, and compare their listed prices per kilowatt-hour.
+Browse different suppliers online, you can find them on websites like Electricityrates.
 Even if another supplier is only two cents less expensive than another, this can pile up at the end of the month and can save you tons of money on an annual basis.

 While you do your research, you should also check any hidden terms and conditions.
 Some suppliers don’t offer a fixed unlimited plan and have fair usage policies that can burn a hole through your wallet if you run a lot of home appliances.
 Check with your current supplier if you tend to exceed your fair usage policy, and see if there are any unlimited packages that you can sign up for.

 Having a single supplier for your gas and electric needs is always a smart idea.
 This can help limit the number of bills that you receive in the mail, and make it more convenient for you to pay a single bill to the same supplier.
 On the other hand, having a dual tariff plan can help you in saving more money, seeing as most companies will offer you discounts as a loyal customer.
 Contact your service provider, and check whether they offer compelling duel tariff plans.